-- A. Landscape beds are not permitted along the public sidewalk. - B. All planting beds shall be mulched with black or dark brown hardwood mulch or aggregate mulch.
-Other materials to be used in place of mulch will be submitted to the ARC for written approval prior to installation. - C. Aggregate mulch is allowed in bed areas and as a replacement for turf areas.
+- A. Landscape beds are not permitted along any portion of the public sidewalk that shares a side with the front yard, i.e. the part of the yard between the house and public sidewalk. - B. All planting beds shall be mulched with black or dark brown hardwood mulch or aggregate mulch.
+Other materials to be used in place of mulch will be submitted to the ARC for written approval prior to installation. - C. Aggregate mulch is allowed in planting bed areas as a replacement for turf areas.
 If used, aggregate mulch beds must be installed with a weed barrier fabric and an approved edging border. - D. Aggregate mulch must have a minimum diameter of three-eighths (3/8") inch.